opencog/atomspace/opencog/persist/gearman/README.md

    the indicated worker.
 It will block until a reply is received.
    The reply is expected to be a string.

-== Implenetation status
+## Implenetation status

-Here's what you can curently do:
+Here's what you can currently do:

 1. A particular thread can be put into worker mode, giving the IP address of the gearmand job server that should be contacted to get work requests.

-2. A scheme expression can be sent to a gearmand server, for evalaution.
+2. A scheme expression can be sent to a gearmand server, for evaluation.
    The sender will block until the evaluation is complete, and a result is returned.